The weekend of Friday, Feb. 2 – depart Sunday Feb. 4, 2024, will be the THIRTY-FOURTH ANNUAL Yosemite Valley winter trip.

 You might also consider choosing clothes that are not black, orange or red as they may attract mosquitos.
 Lighter colors instead of darker could be a good idea, too.
 Nature.com reported that “the US military changed its dress shirts from dark blue to light blue in part to mitigate mosquito biting.”

-And you could go through your toiletries, shampoo, body soap, lotion, suntan lotion, deodorant etc. and only pack unscented since that great floral scent in the shampoo will attract mosquitos.
+And you could go through your toiletries, shampoo, body soap, lotion, suntan lotion, deodorant etc. and only pack unscented since that great floral scent in the shampoo will attract mosquitos and other annoying bugs.

 If you have your own water purifying pump, it will be much easier to back-wash it and/or take it apart and clean the exterior of the filter cartridge at home before the trip, than waiting until the trip when it starts to not work well.
 (Follow the manufacturers instructions, which you kept a copy of when you bought the pump, yes?)